Overcoming blackleg disease in canola through establishment of quantitative resistance

 Overview

-Quantitative resistance to blackleg disease, also known as adult plant resistance (APR), is a highly desirable trait for mitigation of risk to production and export of canola posed by the blackleg pathogen Leptosphaeria maculans (Lm).
+Quantitative resistance to blackleg disease, also known as adult plant resistance (APR), is a quantitative trait controlled by multiple genes.
+It is a highly desirable trait for mitigation of risk to production and export of canola posed by the blackleg pathogen Leptosphaeria maculans (Lm).
 However the nature of APR genes and their function in providing protection is not known.
 The goal of this project is to combine gene expression profile and mapping data to identify genes providing immunity to blackleg of canola.

 Blackleg symptom in canola